Lawsuit: Amputation could’ve been avoided if Tennessee hospital provided interpreter - NewsBreak

 The lawsuit claims the surgery left him in severe pain and he was unable to communicate with the medical staff about his condition before he was sent home heavily sedated and with a blue foot.

 After a Nov.
 1 appointment with his family doctor, the plaintiff was then sent to the University of Tennessee Medical Center where he was provided 24/7 live ASL interpretive services.
 Less than a week after his first procedure, he underwent another surgery on Nov.
 2 but was informed on Nov.
-5 that he would have to undergo a partial amputation.‘Help me,’ woman whispers to police moments before shooting
+5 that he would have to undergo a partial amputation.

 On Nov.
 7, 30% of his right leg was amputated from the knee down.
 Staff at UT Medical Center informed him that they would have been able to save his foot if he had come to their facilities earlier, according to the lawsuit.